ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ### Sequence of functionality/calls trough _Chirp!_

 ![UML Sequence Diagram](images/UMLsequencediagram.png){ width=70% }

-The sequence diagram visualizes the interaction flow between
+The sequence diagram visualizes the interaction flow between:
 - User - The client initializes the interaction with Chirp.web
-- Chirp.web - The web app handles HTTP requests and responds
+- Chirp.web - The web app handles HTTP requests and responses
 - Chirp.db - The Chirp Database is responsible for handling and managing data storage

 Initially the Users sends an HTTP head-request to the Chirp.web server